prabhatsharma/novel-diabetic-clusters-kmeans-sagemaker/README.md

 # Novel Diabetic cluster identification using sagemaker

-Based on the paper [Novel subgroups of adult-onset diabetes and their association with outcomes: a data-driven cluster analysis of six variables]( https://www.thelancet.com/journals/landia/article/PIIS2213-8587(18)30051-2/fulltext), we use sagemaker to cluster the data based on the following variables:
+Diabetes classification based on the paper [Novel subgroups of adult-onset diabetes and their association with outcomes: a data-driven cluster analysis of six variables]( https://www.thelancet.com/journals/landia/article/PIIS2213-8587(18)30051-2/fulltext).
+We use sagemaker to cluster the data based on the following variables:

 1. glutamate decarboxylase antibodies (GAD),
 2. age at diagnosis,